hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_policy.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `alarm_arns` - List of CloudWatch alarm ARNs associated with the scaling policy.
 * `arn` - ARN assigned by AWS to the scaling policy.
 * `name` - Scaling policy's name.
 * `policy_type` - Scaling policy's type.